outdoorsafetylab/dumbymap/README.md

 # Dumbymap

-This library generate web maps from Semantic HTML, play around with [demo page](https://outdoorsafetylab.github.io/dumbymap/)
+This library generate web maps from [Semantic HTML], play around with [demo page](https://outdoorsafetylab.github.io/dumbymap/)

 > [!CAUTION]
 > API of DumbyMap is not stable now, use it carefully